Urigo/graphql-modules/docs/introduction/configuration.md

 sidebar_label: Module Configuration
 ---

-Each module can have it's own configuration, and you can specify it with using the module in your `GraphQLApp`.
+Each module can have it's own configuration, and you can specify it in your `GraphQLModule`.

 Start by creating a TypeScript interface the specifies the structure of your configuration object, and pass it as the first generic argument to your `GraphQLModule`: